Skip to content

 # ...

-It serves the same purpose as nerdctl inspect container, but also describes Kubernetes-related metadata.
+It does the space as nerdctl inspect container, but also includes Kubernetes-related metadata.

 Validate

-Using IP field, you can access the server welcome page:
+You can access the server welcome page using pod's IP:

 curl 10.0.1.244